-(dollars in thousands) 2021
+2022

 Net Outstanding Liabilities

-Liabilities for unpaid claims and claim adjustment expenses, net of reins \$ 8,019
+(dollars in thousands)

-Total reinsurance recoverable on unpaid claims 207,623
+Liabilities for unpaid claims and claim adjustment expenses, net of reinsurance \$ 9,493

-Insurance lines other than short-duration -
+Total reinsurance recoverable on unpaid claims 244,393

-215,642
+253,886

-Total gross liability for unpaid claims and claims adjustment expense \$ 215,642
+Total gross liability for unpaid claims and claims adjustment expense \$ 253,886

-7. SEGMENT INFORMATION
+8. SEGMENT INFORMATION

 The determination of reportable segments is based on how management monitors the Company's underwriting operations.
 Management monitors the performance of its underwriting operations based on the markets and customers served and the type of accounts written.
-The Company is currently organized into three operating segments: property/casualty insurance and reinsurance, financial guaranty and corporate/other.
+The Company is currently organized into two operating segments: property/casualty insurance/reinsurance and corporate/other.
 All product lines fall within these classifications.
 The property/casualty segment provides insurance and reinsurance related to US short-tail personal lines.
-This segment also contains an allocation of a portion of the AORE overhead expenses related to AORE's property/casualty reinsurance business, thus increasing the segment's overall operating expenses.
-The financial guaranty segment includes AORE's financial guaranty operations which were fully commuted in 2020 and the Company has no plans to re-enter that market.
-As the Company does not manage its assets by segment, investment income, interest expense and total assets are not allocated to individual reportable segments.

-7. SEGMENT INFORMATION (cont'd)
+8. SEGMENT INFORMATION (cont'd)